MicrosoftDocs/bot-docs/articles/dotnet/create-messages.md

 ---
-title: Create messages using the Bot Framework Connector service and .NET | Microsoft Docs
+title: Create messages with the Bot Framework Connector service | Microsoft Docs
-description: Learn how to create messages using the Bot Framework Connector service via the Bot Builder SDK for .NET.
-keywords: Bot Framework, .NET, Bot Builder, SDK, Connector, Connector service, activity, message, create message, message properties
+description: Learn how to create and format different types of message activities to communicate with your bot.
 author: kbrandl
 manager: rstand
 ms.topic: article